 Dr. Marciano has been teaching undergraduate students for 15 years.
 After completing her master’s degree, she spent two years teaching as an adjunct at a community college and a private 4-year institution before beginning her doctoral program.
 While completing her degree she taught each summer at a large university, and upon completion of the PhD she became an Assistant Professor at Sacred Heart University in Connecticut.
-She taught there for 3 years before coming to Lynchburg College, where she is now an Associate Professor of Psychology.
+She taught there for 3 years before coming to University of Lynchburg, where she is now an Associate Professor of Psychology.
 She loves teaching and working with students and looks forward to many more years to come.

 - PhD, Developmental Psychology – Penn State University, 2003

 - MA, Clinical Psychology – Marshall University, 1997